-We spoke with Anne Rea, managing partner of Sidley’s Chicago office, member of the Management Committee and Executive Committee and a leader of the firm’s ERISA litigation practice.
+We spoke with Anne Rea, member of the Management and Executive Committees, a leader of our ERISA Litigation practice and former managing partner of our Chicago office.
 She discussed the firm’s reputation in the Windy City, the importance of mentoring and looking to the future following Sidley’s 150th anniversary celebration.

 Can you share a bit about your background?